pwelagedara/django_nba_starter/README.md

 ## Pagination

+Requests returning a list of objects are paginated by design.
+This decision has been made with the intention to prevent massive server loads.

+Query params `page` and `page_size` can be optionally supplied to set the page and size.
+Note that both these parameters must be greater than 0.

 ## Assumptions

+The following assumptions have been made to facilitate the development of the project.

+- This is a knockout tournament.
+- There is a home team and an away team in any game.
+The game is played in the home team's arena.
-- If the scores are equal Away Team wins as that team plays with a disadvantage
+- If the scores are equal away team wins as that team plays with a disadvantage.
-- This is a knockout tournament
-- Analytics data(`total_time_online`) is captured separately using Google Analytics.
-It is recorded in minutes in the database
+- Analytics data(`total_time_online`, `is_online` etc.) is captured separately using Google Analytics or similar tools.
+It is recorded in minutes.
-- Super Admin is the Django Super User
-- Performance optimization is not a primary concern due to the smaller dataset
+- Performance optimization is not a primary concern due to the smaller dataset.
-- Home Team and Away Team in a game
-- Supports one Tournament
+- Only one tournament is supported despite having a `tournament` table in the database.

 ## Known issues

-### Fix issue with 400 bad request for login endpoint

 ### View migration failure for PostgreSQL on Heroku